Bring In the Outdoors

 Claude Monet

 Welcome the outdoors into your home with flowers.
 Numerous varieties thrive from late spring to early summer, offering colorful blooms and enticing aromas.
-During hotter months, when windows shut as air coolers cycle, seasonal florals are a perfect solution to keep living spaces vibrant.
-Allow the fresh scent of peonies in your entryway, carnations near your bath, or roses where you retire for the evening set the tone for beautiful interior experiences.
+During hotter months, seasonal florals are a perfect solution to keep indoor living spaces vibrant.
+Allow the fresh scent of peonies in your entryway, carnations near your bath, or roses where you retire for the evening.
+Their fragrances set the tone for beautiful interior experiences.
 Listed are a few classic selections popular in home gardens, with florists, and in grocery locations for easy access and affordability.

 Carnations